intel/intel-inb-manageability/inbm-v5.md

 ### Backward compatibility and features

-Like the earlier releases, the intension is to have as minimal an impact as possible for external consumers of INBM.
+Like the earlier releases, the intention is to have as minimal an impact as possible for external consumers of INBM.
 This `backwards compatibility` requirement for INBMv5 insures that

 - the primary OTA feature set that INBM provided remain the same i.e.:
   - OS Update